Ontario has entered the sixth COVID-19 wave, doctors say

 Ontario health officials are reporting 790 people in hospital with COVID-19 on Tuesday, including 165 patients in intensive care.

-Tuesday's hospitalizations case count marks a considerable increase over the 655 reported on Monday and the 553 reported on Sunday, although not all hospitals report patient data over the weekends.
+Tuesday's hospitalizations mark a considerable increase over the 655 reported on Monday and the 553 reported on Sunday, although not all hospitals report patient data over the weekends.

 The rise in hospitalizations is worrying to the CEO of the Registered Nurses' Association of Ontario.